ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-total}

-You can create up to 100 backups per volume per account.
+You can create up to 750 backups per volume per account.
+Consider how your [billing changes](/docs/vpc?topic=vpc-snapshots-vpc-about&interface=api#snapshots_vpc_considerations) when you increase the number of snapshots that you take and retain.

 ## Can I backup my volume snapshots?
 {: faq}